For most of us, fundraising isn’t something that comes naturally, especially a straight request for donations.

 Depending on what type of fundraising effort you are working on, different approaches may work better in some cases than in others.

-Sometimes you can ask for donations solely online; in other cases, it may be a one-on-one meeting, a presentation, or a phone call.
+Sometimes you can ask for donations solely online; in other cases, it may be better through a one-on-one meeting, a presentation, or a phone call.

 But no matter HOW you are asking, the basics remain the same.

-Before you write that post/pick up the phone/set up that meeting, the best thing you can do is BE PREPARED (you’re seeing this theme in a lot of my material, have you noticed?).
+Before you write that post/pick up the phone/set up that meeting, the best thing you can do is BE PREPARED (you’re seeing this theme a lot here – have you noticed?).